xlani/CarND-Advanced-Lane-Lines/writeup.md

 ![][image9]

-And for the example image it looks like this:
+And for the example image (binary mode) it looks like this:

 ![][image10]